thoughtis/shadow-money/README.md

-# Affiliated Links for WordPress
+# Shadow Money for WordPress

 A WordPress plugin to find links for affiliate partners in post content and add their tracking tags.
 The plugin also provides filters to use on other fields or content types.